EnricoMi/publish-unit-test-result-action/README.md

 ***Note:** Only the first failure of a test is shown.
 If you want to see all failures, set `report_individual_runs: "true"`.*

+Check run annotations can be disabled with `ignore_runs: true`.

 ### GitHub Actions job summary

 The results are added to the job summary page of the workflow that runs this action: